 Effective January 1, 2016, Synchrony is subject to a capital conservation buffer.
 Under this requirement, Synchrony could be subject to limitations on its ability to make distributions of capital or make discretionary bonus payments unless it maintains a buffer of capital, composed solely of CET1, sufficient to exceed each of the minimum regulatory capital ratios applicable to the institution.
-The capital conservation buffer will be phased-in from 2016 through 2019 with an initial buffer requirement for calendar year 2016 of 0.625%.
-The buffer requirement will then increase annually in increments of 0.625% until it reaches the fully phased-in amount of 2.5% on January 1, 2019.
+The capital conservation buffer is being phased-in from 2016 through 2019 with an initial buffer of 0.625%, increasing annually in increments of 0.625% until it reaches the fully phased-in amount of 2.5% on January 1, 2019.
+The capital conservation buffer requirement for 2017 is 1.25%.

-At September 30, 2016, Synchrony's capital conservation buffer was 11.5% and its eligible retained income was \$2,192 million.
+At September 30, 2017, Synchrony's capital conservation buffer was 10.7%, which is above the 1.25% minimum and its eligible retained income was \$598 million.
 Synchrony does not currently have a payout ratio limitation on distributions and discretionary bonus payments as Synchrony meets the capital conservation buffer requirements.